Hooked Protocol Price Tops $0.54 on Major Exchanges (HOOK)

 Hooked Protocol’s total supply is 500,000,000 tokens and its circulating supply is 170,000,000 tokens.
 Hooked Protocol’s official Twitter account is @hookedprotocol.
 Hooked Protocol’s official website is hooked.io.

-It is usually not presently possible to buy alternative cryptocurrencies such as Hooked Protocol directly using U.S. dollars.
-Investors seeking to acquire Hooked Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Hooked Protocol using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Hooked Protocol directly using U.S. dollars.
+Investors seeking to acquire Hooked Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Hooked Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Hooked Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hooked Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.